Marilyn A. Williams

 Surviving are two sisters and brothers-in-law, Betty Jo Towler and husband David with whom she made her home and Dora Ann Peery and husband Grover all of Waynesboro; five brothers and sisters-in-law; R.M.
 Meek and wife Bonnie, David “Butch” Meek and wife Arleen, Randy Meek and wife Lucille, Kenneth Meek and wife Peggy, all of Waynesboro and Lloyd Meek and wife Deena of Greenville; brothers-in-law, Gerald “Pinky” Boone of Roanoke, Hugh Batten, Jr. of Ruckersville and Buddy R. Craig of Verona; sister-in-law, Mary Meek of Waynesboro; twenty-seven nieces and nephews and a number of great nieces and nephews and many special friends also survive.

-A Celebration of life will be conducted at 11 a.m.
+A Celebration of life was conducted at 11 a.m.
 Tuesday, February 18, 2014 in Coffman Funeral Home Chapel by Rev. Patrick Pettit.
-Burial will follow in Augusta Memorial Park.
+Burial followed in Augusta Memorial Park.

 Stewart D. Frazier